 How to Build a Fire

-Building a fire in the Ablaze fire pit is NO DIFFERENT than building a normal campfire.
+Building a fire in a Breeo fire pit is NO DIFFERENT than building a normal campfire.
 You want to use wood that is NOT wet or dry.
 Hardwoods are preferable, but soft woods such as pine work great as well.
 Look around your property for dead twigs and branches to use to start the fire.
 This helps keep the forest floor tidy, and makes AWESOME kindling to get Ablaze going strong.
-In the video, newspaper is used as the intial fire starter.
+In the video, newspaper is used as the initial fire starter.
 However, birch bark is much preferable and cardboard works as well.
-Using a fire starter block doesnt hurt but is not necessary.
+Using a fire starter block doesn't hurt but is not necessary.

 Remember to have matches, fire starter, kindling and heavier wood ready before you light the fire so that you are not scrambling to keep it alive while the fire is still small.